A Picture is Worth 1000 Customers

 Just imagine your customers waking up and debating on where to go, what they feel like eating or whether they should just stay home.
 You can bet that Cheerios is running commercials throughout the morning for exactly this reason.
 So why should you miss out?

-Post a captivating Cinemagraph image from your phone to your Facebook or Twitter account just as the grills are warming up.
+Post a captivating image from your phone to your Facebook or Twitter account just as the grills are warming up.

 The same tactic is just as easily used for the happy hour crowd.
 Put yourself in your customer’s shoes; the clock is ticking near 5 PM and fidgety cubicle dwellers are starting to ponder whether they should go home or go out…help them with that decision.

-Implement this tactic with your bar and post a Cinemagraph image to your social media page just before happy hour hits.
+Post an image to your social media page just before happy hour hits.
 Be the director of your own very short movie and capture something that is alluring to your customers.

 Consider images such as: